telvarost/SameOldSpells-StationAPI/README.md

   - Single use, crafted from 1x spell vessel and 1x bookshelf
 - Holy Spell Cube: Spawns lightning
   - Infinite use, NOT craft-able
+- Ice Spell: Freezes an entity
+  - Single use, crafted from 1x spell vessel and 1x ice
+  - Ice is now craft-able via placing 2x snow block and 1x water bucket in the crafting grid
+  - Configuration available to craft it directly from 2x snow block, 1x water bucket, and 1x spell vessel
+- Ice Spell Cube: Periodically freezes an entity in the spell cube
+  - Infinite use, NOT craft-able
 - Light Spell: Makes daytime begin
   - Single use, crafted from 1x spell vessel and 1x glowstone
 - Light Spell Cube: Makes it midday